neopragma/sociabletests/README.md

 - We have a mock of interface ```WeatherData```, which ostensibly will become the basis for a class to read the input file and get the data into a Java-esque form.
 At the moment, we don't need a concrete implementation class for ```WeatherData```.

 - The Java-esque form of the weather data is represented by a value object, implemented as a Java Record named ```MinMaxTemp```.

+### Java version using Nullables, step 1

+Now let's bring the Nullables with Sociable Tests version up to an equivalent point.

+Per the pattern language, a Nullable is a class that can be instantiated with a minimal configuration, just suffient to provide a "valid" instance but without real functionality to read/write external data stores and so forth.
+James suggests defining a factory method named createNull() to handle the instantiation.

+His article also provides examples of how to include an Embedded Stub to mimic selected functionality of an external dependency, and how to define parameters for the Nullable's createNull method to pass in values we want to be returned in our test cases.

+Bear in mind I'm not an expert at this; I'm trying it for the first time.
+Hence, the code in subdirectory ```sociabletestsjava```, package ```com.neopragma.sociabletests``` may be more complicated than necessary.

+Where we are:

+- We have a single failing unit test case that fails for "the right reason", not using mocks.

+- We have a Nullable concrete implementation of interface ```WeatherData```, named ```WeatherDataImpl```.
+It has factory methods ```create()``` and ```createNull()``` based on the explanation and examples from James' article.

+- The Java-esque form of the weather data is represented by a value object, implemented as a Java Record named ```MinMaxTemp```.
+This is the same as for the version using mocks.

+### Impressions so far

+At this point, I had not built enough functionality to experience the potential value of Nullables and Sociable Tests over mocks and isolated tests, but I already had an impression of the two approaches from the perspective of how hard or easy they are to use.

+Just getting to this bare-bones starting point was a bit of a hassle using mocks.
+In my view, it's always a hassle to use Java with Maven or Gradle plus IntelliJ IDEA or Eclipse with Mockito or any other mocking library added on.
+All those tools work fine individually; the hassle comes up when you try to use them together.

+Maybe I should say, when _I_ try to use them together.
+No matter how many times I've used these tools together, it never gets any easier.
+You're probably better at this than I, so that might sound funny to you.
+But I may be a pretty good example of an "average" programmer, and that's what you'll have on your team, so don't laugh too hard.

+I was looking forward to writing the same code without using mocks.
+I understand that the first time any of us tries something new, we encounter some speed bumps.
+That's only to be expected.
+There's a learning curve, after all.
+But even considering that, I found the process of getting the first failing test case to the right state to be far more tedious using Nullables than it was using mocks.

+The main reason was that I had to invest far more mental energy into the details of handling file I/O than I really wanted to invest at this early stage of development.
+I wanted to focus on the details of the Kata, not on "infrastructure" details.
+But I had no choice if I wanted to write a Nullable that included an Embeddable Stub that could behave exactly like a Java BufferedReader to ingest the input file provided for the Kata.

+Even then, the result is an awful hack that will require ongoing improvement throughout the development process.
+All that effort amounts to hand-rolling a mock.
+We discard the mocking _library_, but we end up rolling our own in the end.
+The Nullable ```WeatherDataImpl``` class is a kludge of production code mixed with pseudo-mock code.